 What do you get when you put 60 Kaiser Permanente physicians on a bus and visit two of the most important historic sites in our organization?
 A barrel full of fun and a head full of facts.

-The Permanente Federation was holding a Medicine and Management Program in the S.F.
-Bay Area, and chose to include Kaiser Permanente history as a key feature of the experience.
+The Permanente Federation was holding a Medicine and Management Program in the San Francisco Bay Area, and chose to include Kaiser Permanente history as a key feature of the experience.
 Doctors from all over the country, led by three historians — Tom Debley, Steve Gilford, and yours truly — visited the site of the Permanente Creek in Cupertino, Calif., where Henry J. and Bess Kaiser enjoyed the sparkling waters and chose it for the name of their long-lasting health plan.

 We also went to the Rosie the Riveter/World War II Home Front National Historic Park where the Kaiser shipyards provided health care for almost 200,000 workers.